Skip to Content

 You can choose to update an existing Jitterpak and optionally the JSON metadata (using the --recipe option).
 For a specific recipe to work, you need to have both the Jitterpak and JSON metadata uploaded, but they do not need to be uploaded at the same time.
 By default, an uploaded recipe is private to your organization.

 Recipes provided by Jitterbit and made available to the public cannot be updated or edited except by Jitterbit.
-If you wish to edit an existing public recipe, retrieve the JSON and Jitterpak, edit the files locally, and re-upload them as your own new recipe using the command Upload a New Recipe and Jitterpak.
+If you wish to edit an existing public recipe, retrieve the JSON and Jitterpak, edit the files locally, and re-upload them as your own new recipe using the command Upload a new Recipe and Jitterpak.

 Tip

-Specific Recipe IDs can be found using the List All Recipes command.
+Specific Recipe IDs can be found using the List all recipes command.

-Delete an Existing Recipe and Jitterpak
+Delete an existing recipe and Jitterpak

 Deletes an existing Citizen Integrator recipe that has not yet been deployed.
 To delete multiple recipes, add additional Recipe IDs separated by spaces.
 Both the Jitterpak and the JSON metadata will be deleted.